PurdueCAM2Project/CAM2ImageTeam/docs/Cluster.md

 directory from which you submitted the job.
 They will be caffe_alexnet_singlenode_dummy.sh.e#, caffe_alexnet_singlenode_dummy.sh.o# where # is the job number, and caffe_singlenode.txt.
+The .e file contains any output from stderr.
+The .o file contains any output from stdout.
 If the job finished successfully, caffe_singlenode.txt will be a long file with the output of your program.

+### Single Node Torch Example
+To begin, create a script named "torch_alexnet_singlenode_dummy.sh" with the following contents.

 ```
 #!/bin/bash